I love finding alternative ways to style my hair without using heat or products. I can achieve salon results without damaging my hair!

-I recommend heating up your mixture, but only for a short amount of time.
+- I recommend heating up your mixture, but only for a short amount of time.
 Coconut oil is solid at room temperature, so you'll want it to melt a little so it can mix properly with your other ingredients.
-Also, avoid heating egg... it'll cook.
+Also, avoid heating eggs... they'll cook.

 I decided to try my own mask and videotape it for your sake.
 In the video above, I used two egg yolks, two tablespoons of extra virgin olive oil, and one tablespoon of warmed coconut oil.